If quasars form from primordial black holes: Conclusions

 \subsection{Acknowledgements}

 We would like to thank our colleagues in the Swinburne CAS \& ANU RSAA microlensing team and the ARC Centre of Excellence for Dark Matter Particle Physics for stimulating discussions, and we acknowledge ARC grant CE200100008 which, together with the five Australian university nodes, funds the centre's research.
 We also acknowledge the generous intellectual support of the centre's international partners.
 We thank Matthew Bailes for reminding us about the IGM and Elaine Sadler for presenting the radio galaxy luminosity function at the recent centenary of Mt.
 Stromlo Observatory and Karl Glazebrook for an update on little red dots.
+We are grateful to the referees for improving the paper.

-Jeremy Mould adds his thanks to Peter Goldreich for lessons in astrophysical timescales, Phil Hopkins for his calculations and movies of black holes and galaxies interacting and Alvio Renzini who developed the fuel burning theorem in stellar evolution.
+Jeremy Mould adds his thanks to Alvio Renzini who developed the fuel burning theorem in stellar evolution.
 In memory of our late colleagues at Caltech, Jesse Greenstein, Wal Sargent and Martin Schmidt, quasar pundits all.